-- Prolactin levels―no effect in recommended oral or IV dosage, but small, transient, dose-related increases in serum prolactin have been reported after IV bolus injections of 100 mg or more.
+- Prolactin levels - no effect in recommended oral or intravenous dosage, but small, transient, dose-related increases in serum prolactin have been reported after intravenous bolus injections of 100 mg or more.

 - No change in cortisol, aldosterone, androgen, or estrogen levels.

 - No effect on count, motility, or morphology of sperm.